-The Council participates in the Local Government Pension Scheme administered by Surrey County Council - this is a funded defined benefit scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets in the long term.
+The Council participates in the Local Government Pension Scheme administered by Surrey County Council.
+Most of the Council's employees are members.
+The scheme provides defined benefits (retirement lump sums and pensions) to members that they have earned as Council employees.
+It is a funded scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets in the long term.